BeryJu/kube-dhcp/README.md

 ## Why

-Basically, I was fed up with Active Directory's DNS Server, I didn't feel like implementing a completely new API (like Kea for example offers) into my workflows and I wanted to build something with kubebuilder.
+Basically, I was fed up with Active Directory's DHCP Server, I didn't feel like implementing a completely new API (like Kea for example offers) into my workflows and I wanted to build something with kubebuilder.

 ## Demo